 Why is the on demand app category such a rage?

-The whole idea of on demand app was built on convenience and mobility, so it was obvious for the mobile apps to take a centre stage.
+The whole idea of on demand app was built on convenience and mobility, so it was obvious for the app development companies to take a centre stage.

 Moreover, the on demand app business models got validation with success of Uber and we saw a spike thereafter.